SotirisEmmanouil/MIPS-Assembly-Projects/README.md

 2. SwissFlag.asm

 This program uses the MIPS assembly language as well as the prebuilt colors in the form of hexadecimal memory addresses to display the Swiss flag.
 This program should be run on the MARS 4_5 simulator with the configurations listed in the commentary found in the beginning of the program for the best results.
+This project helped me understand how computer graphics work at such a low level.